Wellington Collection

 The Wellington Collection is a large art and militaria collection housed at Apsley House in London.
 It mainly consists of paintings, including 83 formerly in the Spanish royal collection, given to Arthur Wellesley, 1st Duke of Wellington, who was prime minister as well as the general commanding the British forces to victory in the Napoleonic Wars.
 It also includes his collection of furniture, sculpture, porcelain, the silver centrepiece made for him in Portugal around 1815, and many other artworks and memorabilia relating to his career.

-Gerald Wellesley, 7th Duke of Wellington, gave the house and its most important contents to the nation in 1947, but the Wellington Museum Act that year established the family's right to occupy just over half the house "so long as there is a Duke of Wellington".
+Gerald Wellesley, 7th Duke of Wellington, gave the house and its most important contents to the nation in 1947.

 The Wellington Collection, along with the house, is managed by English Heritage and is open to the public.

+Private collection

+The Wellington Museum Act established the family's right to occupy just over half of Apsley house "so long as there is a Duke of Wellington".
+The term Wellington Collection is sometimes used to include art works still in the possession of the duke at Apsley House or Stratfield Saye House.